Should I Get Renter’s Insurance During Hurricane Season?

 It’s getting close to hurricane season again, and that means in many parts of the United States, houses are vulnerable to damage from winds and heavy storms.
-Hurricanes can lead to major destruction across wide geographical areas: In 2012, Superstorm Sandy caused more than $68 billion in insurance claims across 24 states.
+Hurricanes can lead to major destruction across wide geographical areas.

 Some renters mistakenly think their landlord’s homeowners policy will provide coverage for their belongings, but that isn’t the case.
 Even if you’re only renting a room in a shared house, “there is coverage for the landlord’s furnishings, but the tenant’s property is specifically excluded” under a standard homeowners insurance, says Kristofer Kirchen, an insurance broker with First Florida Insurance Network of Central Florida.